c3rb3ru5d3d53c/c3rb3ru5d3d53c.github.io/content/posts/docs/linux-tts-with-festival.md

 I have dysgraphia, which is a neurological disorder that affects a person's ability to write.
 People with dysgraphia may struggle with writing legibly, organizing their thoughts on paper, and/or maintaining consistent spacing and sizing of letters and words.

 In order to combat this mental limitation, I use TTS to read text more quickly and to proof read what I'm writing.
-Additionaly, treatment for dysgraphia can include accommodations such as using a cl, you can use the text below.
-Each voice that you have can be listed in the repl by doing (voice.list).
-Each voice name, must be prefixed with voomputer instead of handwriting or receiving occupational therapy to improve handwriting skills.
+Additionaly, treatment for dysgraphia can include accommodations such as using a computer.
 It's important for individuals with dysgraphia to receive support and accommodations to help them succeed in academic and professional settings.

 The solution I found in this case is `festival`, which is a free and open-source text-to-speech (TTS) tool for Linux that allows users to generate artificial speech from written text.
 Festival is highly customizable and supports a range of voices, languages, and output formats.
 It can be used for a variety of applications, including voice interfaces, screen readers, and language learning tools.